22 Employee Engagement Activities To Boost Team Morale

 Showing your employees that you value their health and wellness is a great way to increase engagement.
 Offer yoga classes or a discount to a local gym.
 Bring in a mindfulness coach to do a workshop and guided meditation.

-13. Employee-led clubs and interest groups
+13. Employee-led clubs

-14. Career development programs and opportunities for advancement
+14. Career development programs

-15. Employee surveys and feedback sessions
+15. Employee surveys and feedback

 Use an anonymous survey tool to make your employees feel more comfortable opening up to you.

-16. Flexible work arrangements and remote work options
+16. Flexible work arrangements

 Tip: There’s software that can save you up to 15 hours per week creating the staff schedule, and makes flexible scheduling easier for everyone involved.
 Try When I Work for free.